The racist online abuse of Meghan Markle has put royal staff on high alert

-Racist abuse targeted at the Duchess of Sussex, Meghan Markle, increased on Twitter and Instagram in the weeks and months after the announcement of her pregnancy, sources have told CNN.
+Britain's royal family is beefing up its social media operation amid a rise in racist online abuse targeting the Duchess of Sussex in the months after the announcement of her pregnancy, sources have told CNN.

-Kensington Palace staff are devoting more resources to deleting comments and blocking abusive accounts.
+Kensington Palace staff are devoting more resources to deleting comments targeting Meghan, and blocking abusive Twitter and Instagram accounts.
 Software is being used to filter out the use of the n-word as well as emojis of guns and knives.

 As part of the effort, the royal family issued a set of guidelines last week for people engaging with its social media channels.